hpc-gridware/clusterscheduler/doc/markdown/man/man1/submit.include.md

 **M**. (see **-jsv** option above or find more information concerning JSV in xxqs_name_sxx_jsv(1))

--masterq wc_queue_list
+## -masterq *wc_queue_list*

+NOTE: This option is deprecated.
+Use the `-scope master -q we_queue_list` instead, see `-scope` option below.

-Available for *qsub*, *qrsh*, *qsh*, *qlogin* and *qalter*.
-Only meaningful for parallel jobs, i.e. together with the -pe option.
+Available for `qsub`, `qrsh`, `qsh`, `qlogin` and `qalter`.
+Only meaningful for parallel jobs, i.e. together with the `-pe` option.

-This option is deprecated.
-Use the `-scope master -q we_queue_list` instead, see **-scope** option below.

 Defines or redefines a list of cluster queues, queue domains and queue instances which may be used to become the so-called *master queue* of a parallel job.
-A more detailed description of *wc_queue_list* can be found in *sge_types*(1).
+A more detailed description of *wc_queue_list* can be found in xxqs_name_sxx_types(1).
 The *master queue* is defined as the queue where the parallel job is started.
 The other queues to which the parallel job spawns tasks are called *slave queues*.
 A parallel job only has one *master queue*.

-This parameter has all the properties of a resource request and will be merged with requirements derived from the **-l** option described above.
+This parameter has all the properties of a resource request and will be merged with requirements derived from the `-l` option described above.

-*Qalter* allows changing this option even while the job executes.
+`Qalter` allows changing this option even while the job executes.
 The modified parameter will only be in effect after a restart or migration of the job, however.

-If this option is specified the hard resource requirement will be passed to defined JSV instances as parameter with the name **masterq**. (see **-jsv** option above or find more information concerning JSV in xxqs_name_sxx_jsv(1))
+If this option is specified the hard resource requirement will be passed to defined JSV instances as parameter with the name *master_q_hard*. (see `-jsv` option above or find more information concerning JSV in xxqs_name_sxx_jsv(1))

+For compatibility with older versions and flavours of Grid Engine, the parameters name *masterq* can be used instead of *master_q_hard*.
+Please note that the JSV behaviour is undefined if the use of the old and new names is mixed within one JSV script

 -notify
 Available for *qsub*, *qrsh* (with command) and *qalter* only.